To add, remove or update a listing in the Coming Up section, email email@example.com.

 Medical Clinic, held by Vineyard Community Church, 6:30 to 8:30 p.m. the first Wednesday of the month at the church, 15187 Palmer Road in Reynoldsburg.
 Free sports and school physicals, health screenings and treatment for non-emergency illnesses.
 VCC food pantry also is open at this time.
 Interested health care professionals who would like to volunteer, call 740-927-7729.

 Medicare Counseling, 2:30 to 4:30 p.m. on the second Thursday of the month at Wexner Heritage Village, 1151 College Ave.
 Additional sessions are available from 10 a.m. to noon on the first Wednesday and the third Monday of each month.
 Enrollment options, prescription drug plans and their benefits, Medicare Advantage plans, financial assistance programs for people with limited incomes and long-term care insurance will be discussed.
-The free, confidential, one-on-one service is being offered in partnership with the Ohio Department of Insurance's Senior Health Insurance Information Program.
-To make an appointment or for more information, call Anne at 614-795-0927.
+The free, confidential, one-on-one service is offered in partnership with the Ohio Department of Insurance's Senior Health Insurance Information Program.
+To make an appointment, call Anne at 614-795-0927.

 Gahanna Rotary Club, noon to 1 p.m.
 Wednesdays at Jefferson Country Club, 7271 Jefferson Meadows Drive, Blacklick.
-Lunch is served at the meetings.
+Lunch is served.
 Professionals and individuals from diverse backgrounds are invited to exchange ideas and work to solve community challenges.
-For more information, go online to gahannarotary.org.
+For more information go to gahannarotary.org.

 Gahanna Freedom Alliance, 7 p.m. on the third Thursday at the Gahanna Golf Depot, 789 Science Blvd., Gahanna.
 The GFA comprises informed citizens who take an active role in government affairs.
 The mission is to inform residents of decisions made by elected and appointed officials; to unite with others under the common banners of liberty, personal responsibility and wise stewardship of community resources; and to defend American principles.
 For more information, visit gahannafreedomalliance.org.

 AmSpirit Business Connections-Port Columbus Chapter, 8 to 9 a.m.
 Tuesdays at the Brook Hollow Conference Center, 676 Brook Hollow, Gahanna.
-AmSpirit Business Connections is a national organization that assists sales representatives, entrepreneurs and professionals succeed by creating a forum where they can exchange qualified referrals with other sales representatives, entrepreneurs and professionals.
-Guests are invited.
+AmSpirit Business Connections is a national organization that assists sales representatives, entrepreneurs and professionals succeed by exchanging qualified referrals with others.
+Guests are welcome.

 Gahanna American Legion Post 797, 7 p.m. on the third Thursday of every month at the Veterans of Foreign Wars Post 4719, 75 W. Johnstown Road, Gahanna.
 All meetings are open to all eligible veterans.
 For more information on eligibility, call Malcolm Glasgow, post commander, at 614-476-3175.